v3rtx/angularjs-rails-resource/EXAMPLES.md

     }]);

 # Specifying Transformer
-Transformers can be by specifying an array of transformers in the configuration options passed to railsResourceFactory.
+Transformers can be specified by an array of transformers in the configuration options passed to railsResourceFactory.
 However, a cleaner eway to write it is to use the <code>beforeRequest</code> which can take a new anonymous function or a function returned by a factory if you want to share a transformer across multiple resources.